britton-jb/sentinel/ROADMAP.md

 change.

 ## Features
-- lockable - need to add error messages authenticator, and model in fixme comments, then add the routes and emails going out that will allow the user to unlock their account
+- lockable -
+  then add the routes and emails going out that will allow the user to unlock their account

-- Guardian plug wrapper to handle most cases?
-  Need to insert this into the controller and test to see if it works as expected

 - It should raise error at compile time if it can't find the appropriate root level mounted ueberauth routes - how can we do this?